Why now is a good time to ask for a pay raise

 If there isn't room for the pay increase you're seeking, consider how else you'd like to be compensated.

-"Negotiate on other points as well, like increased contributions to your retirement plan, the ability to work from home or an extra week of vacation.
-Think about what you want and ask for things that are most important that are of no extra cost to the company but are of value to you," Victoria said.
+Said Victoria: "Negotiate on other points as well, like increased contributions to your retirement plan, the ability to work from home or an extra week of vacation.
+Think about what you want, and ask for things that are most important that are of no extra cost to the company but are of value to you."

 for more features.